palant/apk-instrumentation/README.md

 Configuration options:

 * `AssignmentRemover.enabled`: add to enable this component
-* `AssignmentRemover.filter`: (optional) restricts functionality to a set of classes or methods (see Filters section above)
+* `AssignmentRemover.filter`: (optional) restricts functionality to a set of methods, for value format see Method filters section above
 * `AssignmentRemover.type`: the result type identifying the assignment to be removed